Azure-Samples/azureai-samples/notebooks/generate-synthetic-data/ai-simulated-interaction-data/my_chatbot/README.md

-# Chat flow
+## OPTIONAL: Example chat flow for simulate sample notebook

+### Overview

+For illustrative purpose of wrapping a local chat flow in the `simulate_callback()` function, we provide this simple chat flow.
 Chat flow is designed for conversational application development, building upon the capabilities of standard flow and providing enhanced support for chat inputs/outputs and chat history management.
 With chat flow, you can easily create a chatbot that handles chat input and output.

-## Create connection for LLM tool to use
+### Objective

+The main objective of this example is to support the `generate-simulated-data` sample notebook.
+This sample is optional to run and not required for the notebook to run with just an LLM connection.

+#### Set up LLM connection
 You can follow these steps to create a connection required by a LLM tool.

-Currently, there are two connection types supported by LLM tool: "AzureOpenAI" and "OpenAI".
+Currently, there are two connection types supported by LLM tool in flows: "AzureOpenAI" and "OpenAI".
 If you want to use "AzureOpenAI" connection type, you need to create an Azure OpenAI service first.
 Please refer to [Azure OpenAI Service](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service/) for more details.
 If you want to use "OpenAI" connection type, you need to create an OpenAI account first.
 Please refer to [OpenAI](https://platform.openai.com/) for more details.

 ```bash
 # Override keys with --set to avoid yaml file changes